codeguy/php-the-right-way/_posts/10-05-01-Configuration-Files.md

 that, even if the script is accessed directly, it will not be output as plain text.
 - Information in configuration files should be protected accordingly, either through encryption or group/user file system permissions.
-- It is a good idea to ensure that you do not commit configuration files containing sensitive information eg passwords or API tokens to source control.
+- It is a good idea to ensure that you do not commit configuration files containing sensitive information e.g. passwords or API tokens to source control.